 Showing latest news headlines from the Pharos Tribune newspaper

-Colts practice under the lights - Pharos-Tribune
+Colts claim Shipley, announce practice squad - Pharos-Tribune

 INDIANAPOLIS (AP) — The Indianapolis Colts on Sunday claimed center A.Q.
 Shipley off waivers and started filling out their 10-man practice squad.
 Shipley played with the Colts in 2012 but was cut by Baltimore on Saturday.
 He adds depth to an injury ...

 Patricia Jo Pursch - Pharos-Tribune

 LAS VEGAS — Patricia Jo Pursch (née Herbst, née Williams), 75, Las Vegas, passed away Tuesday, April 1, 2014.
 She was born July 10, 1938, to the late Fred “Snap” and Stella Pursch, in Logansport.
 Patricia graduated from Logansport High School in 1956.